DINA-Web/taxonomy/docs/api_proposal.md

 1. Get a specific  taxon
 1. Return information about the taxonomic hierarchy / relationships between taxa.

-Here is a proposed list of key methods:
+Here is a proposed list of key GET methods:

 ### /tnrs
 Method for taxonomic name reconciliation; returns potentially matching taxa (exact or fuzzy matching; uses information about synonyms)